AaryanSharma03/soc_workshop/README.md

 1.500 | 0.25 | 0.375 | 0.25 | 6.0 | 1.5 |
 1.875 | 0.25 | 0.375 | 0.25 | 7.5 | 1.5 |

 To calculate the values again we would have to repeat the above procedures again the difference is only that we have to change `W (width)` of pmos channel in the `.cir` file and run the SPICE simulation here are the log files and `Vout` vs `Vin` plot of each node.
-First let us calculate switching threshold for each node
+First let us calculate switching threshold for each node.

 I. Node `Wp/Lp=3.0` and `Wn/Ln=1.5`
 ![Screenshot (521)](https://github.com/user-attachments/assets/23b5697a-61e7-4c50-be72-bafc5c316c9f)
 ![Screenshot (522)](https://github.com/user-attachments/assets/4ffa20c9-e528-49b3-b4f4-def0fefa3c6d)
 ![Screenshot 2025-01-02 225656](https://github.com/user-attachments/assets/34614c08-b5f5-4597-8ecb-0bd17d39ecb8)
   Vout versus Vin plot (above)
 ![Screenshot 2025-01-02 223826](https://github.com/user-attachments/assets/fe6e82a2-64bf-49d0-a86f-58a7d79f07a0)
 ![Screenshot 2025-01-02 224122](https://github.com/user-attachments/assets/497d850e-5129-43f5-9e6b-45b4db9b3a04)
   where `Vin` = `Vout` is the switching threshold voltage `Vm`
 ```math
 Vm = 1.15182
 ```